 Over the past few seasons, I’ve been planting melons at the ends of the raised garden beds where I grow sweet corn.
-The long vines and lush foliage of melons, members of the Cucurbitaceae family of plants, provide a natural mulch for the corn, which has an extremely shallow root system, prone to drying out quickly.
-This year I planted pumpkins at one end of the corn bed and melons at the other.
-I never grew pumpkins before, because let’s face it, there isn’t much use for a dozen pumpkins in one household unless you’re really into Halloween or fall decorating.
+The long vines and lush foliage of melons, members of the Cucurbitaceae family of plants, provide a natural mulch for the corn, which has an extremely shallow root system and is prone to drying out quickly.
+This year, I planted pumpkins at one end of the corn bed and melons at the other.
+I never grew pumpkins before, because, let’s face it, there isn’t much use for a dozen pumpkins in one household unless you’re really into Halloween or fall decorating.

 From drought conditions to downpours to high humidity, it was the perfect setup for powdery mildew